Disney’s Animal Kingdom Quick Service Dining Guide

 When it comes to quick-service at Disney’s Animal Kingdom, you might be surprised by the number of choices available.
-In fact, there are over 20 different options to pick up a quick service meal or snack.
+There are over 20 different options to pick up a quick service meal or snack.

-Below you’ll find a list of every quick-service restaurant or kiosk in Disney’s Animal Kingdom.
-This list is in alphabetical order.
-As we go along, I’ll add a few pictures, menus, and specific locations in the park.
+Below you’ll find a summary of every quick-service restaurant or kiosk in Disney’s Animal Kingdom.
+In addition, I’ve provided a few pictures, menus, and specifics for each location.

 Anandapur Ice Cream Truck